DK013/DK013/README.md

 - 🚀  I'm currently working on [KT Messenger](http://ktmessenger.com/)
 - 🧠  I'm learning the core fundamentals of LLMs
 - 🤝  I'm open to collaborating on cool projects
-- ⚡  I'm secretly an alien....but don't tell anyone
+- ⚡  I'm secretly a martian robot....but don't tell anyone 🤫

 ### Skills